 Grant funds may be used for any of the following (this list is not comprehensive):

-- Artist, consultant, and other fees
+- artist, consultant, and other fees

-- Materials or supplies
+- materials or supplies

-- Travel costs
+- in-state travel costs

 When you’re ready, click on the “Apply Now” button below.
 This will take you to a website called Submittable where you’ll submit your application materials.
 Please note that late or incomplete applications will be ineligible for review or funding.